mvysny/photocloud-frame-slideshow/docs/index.md

 THERE IS ABSOLUTELY NO WARRANTY AND NO PROMISE FOR ANY FUTURE UPDATES.
 You're receiving the software as-is, and you are responsible for figuring out the way to install it (side-load it) to your device.
-The best way is to find and watch a YouTube video on how to sideload APK to a TV.
+The best way is to find and watch a YouTube video on how to sideload the APK.

 # Privacy Policy